Protected Area Permit (PAP) Information and Application Process

 - Two (2) passport-size photographs of applicant

-- A Recommendation or a Invitation Letter from the Secretary of Yungdrung Bon Monastic Center Society at Menri Monastery
+- A Recommendation or a Invitation Letter from the General Secretary of Yungdrung Bon Monastic Centre Society at Menri Monastery

-The PAP application and supporting materials should be mailed to the Ministry of Home Affairs (MHA) in Delhi for processing at the following address:
+The PAP application and supporting materials should be mailed at the following address:

 The Under Secretary